New York faces a showdown this week over vaccine mandates in schools, courts and health care - KRDO

 New York City mandate for public school employees

-About 81% of all employees in the department and 87% of teachers had received at least one dose as of Thursday night, according to the NYC Department of Education (DOE).
+About 81% of all employees in the department and 87% of teachers had received at least one dose as of Thursday night, according to the NYC Department of Education.

 That raised the question of whether the some 10,000 who hadn’t shown they have had at least one shot of vaccine would be missing from classrooms come Tuesday morning.